JasonOstroski/CitrixDynatraceDashboards/README.md

 - A [Management Zone](https://www.dynatrace.com/support/help/shortlink/management-zones-hub) defined in Dynatrace for your entire Citrix Environment.
 - An [Application Definition](https://www.dynatrace.com/support/help/shortlink/my-web-application) for the StoreFront app.
 - An Applicaiton Definition for the custom Citrix App.
-- When multiple Citrix farms are utilized, it is recommended to utilize a [Host Group](https://www.dynatrace.com/support/help/shortlink/host-groups) and Management Zone for each Citrix VDA farm for easy filtering and analysis.
+- When multiple Citrix farms are utilized, it is recommended to utilize a [Host Group](https://www.dynatrace.com/support/help/shortlink/host-groups) and Management Zones for each Citrix VDA farm for easy filtering and analysis.
-- The BizOps Configurator also takes the service name of your key StoreFront service to highlight it's performance in your Overview dashboard.
-This is the ASP.NET service typically named Default Web Site:443(/Citrix/Store) or StoreFront Web.